kwynncom/simple-time-server/README.md

 The following test uses other-than the 'r' / raw option.
 Any input other than r printf()s the time as a string.
 The r option outputs it as a raw long integer--a little endian 8 byte unsigned integer on the current kwynn.com and other x86_64 machines.

 A bit more detail below.
 Now live on kwynn.com.
-I enabled IPv6, but there appears to be a delay, so it doesn't work yet
+I am not sure why IPv6 isn't working.
+It may be an AWS delay, or it may be within the code.
+These work with -4 (IPv4) qualifier, as shown further below:

 echo -n d | nc -u -W 1 -4 kwynn.com 8123
 echo -n d | nc    -W 1 -4 kwynn.com 8123